 Originally built to be the home of the National Symphony Orchestra, Merriweather was designed by the renowned architect Frank Gehry, who is best known for defying architectural conventions.
 The natural outdoor setting is one that can’t be matched.
-The fantastic sound system and large video screens make this amphitheater a favorite for bands and fans.
+The fantastic sound system, low stage and large video screens make this amphitheater a favorite for bands and fans alike.

-Inspired by troubadour and environmentalist Jack Johnson, Merriweather implements a range of efforts to protect the environment, including installing solar panels that power the house lights, composting and building new structures using Leadership in Energy and Environmental Design standards.
+Inspired by troubadour and environmentalist Jack Johnson, Merriweather has implemented a range of efforts to protect the environment, including composting, installing solar panels that power the house lights and building new structures using Leadership in Energy and Environmental Design standards.

 Merriweather is music, but so much more.
 It’s a gorgeous walk in the park.